 Who Should Try Out Pressotherapy?

 Pressotherapy is recommended to anyone above 18 years of age and patients experiencing chronic stiffness.
 Pregnant women are discouraged from trying out Pressotherapy until after they’ve given birth.

 Heart patients, people with osteoporosis, and those who are suffering a joint dislocation are also advised against Pressotherapy.
 There can be risks of friction when it comes to using air compression after all, so it’s best to look for alternative treatments instead.

 How Does Pressotherapy Benefit You?

 Pressotherapy’s number one benefit is providing pain relief as it instantly relaxes muscles during and after the whole compression treatment.
 It reduces any swelling or stiffness in the body, as well as the general aches that a person may normally experience.

 Alongside that, some people report getting more toned skin and losing weight.
 This body shaping is because Pressotherapy does encourage lymphatic drainage.
 Pairing Pressotherapy sessions with a good diet and physical activity can lead to great results.

 Learning more about Pressotherapy treatment can be quite exciting, but nothing tops the experience of it.
 If you’re interested in body pain relief and improving how toned or slim your body is, it may be time to book an appointment.

 Interested in trying pressotherapy?
-The Burick Center for Health and Wellness provides Pressotherapy treatment and other dramatic cellular interventions in Mechanicsburg, PA to improve your life and well-being.
+The Burick Center for Health and Wellness provides Pressotherapy treatment and other dramatic biological interventions in Mechanicsburg, PA to improve your life and well-being.
 Contact us now!

 Christine Ann P: